Last Updated on August 28, 2023 by Kristin

 Getting pulled over for speeding is always a drag, but it’s even worse when it happens in a rental car.
-Here’s what you should do if you get a speeding ticket in the Lone Star State.
+Here’s what you should do if you get a speeding ticket in Texas.

 How Much Are Speeding Fines in Texas?

-Tens of thousands of drivers are caught breaking speed limits each year in Texas, with some drivers even pushing breakneck speeds well over 100 miles per hour.
+Tens of thousands of drivers are caught breaking speed limits each year in Texas.
+Some drivers even push breakneck speeds well over 100 miles per hour.
 Tickets can often reach $200 or more, but the fee schedule varies by location.
 Dallas charges a base fine and then added fees for speeding in different categories, depending on how fast you’re going.
-Speeding 20 miles over the limit through a Dallas city park can cost you $300, while Austin charges a fee per mile over the speed limit.
+Speeding 20 miles over the limit through a Dallas city park can cost you $300.
+Meanwhile, Austin charges a fee per mile over the speed limit.

 According to the National Motorists Association’s website Speedtrap.org, drivers should be aware of a high number of speed traps in Houston, Austin, Timpson, Corrigan and Pasadena.
 Cities including Dallas, San Antonio and Fort Worth are also on its list of top 10 cities for having the most speed traps.

 How to Handle a Speeding Ticket in a Rental